cytoscape/cx/docs/_excluded_posts/2023-08-09-hcx-specification.markdown

 #### edges

 Edges are directed.
-Target node should always be the child node on that edge.
+In the majority of our hierarchical networks, we adhere to the convention of designating the child node as the target node for each edge.
+However, users can opt to reverse the edge direction if it aligns more effectively with their use case.

 #### Visualization of the hierarchy